cometbft/cometbft/spec/abci/abci++_tmint_expected_behavior.md

 This section describes what the Application can expect from CometBFT.

-The Tendermint consensus algorithm, currently adopted by CometBFT, is designed to protect safety under any network conditions, as long as less than 1/3 of validators' voting power is byzantine.
+The Tendermint consensus algorithm, currently adopted in CometBFT, is designed to protect safety under any network conditions, as long as less than 1/3 of validators' voting power is byzantine.
 Most of the time, though, the network will behave synchronously, no process will fall behind, and there will be no byzantine process.
 The following describes what will happen during a block height _h_ in these frequent, benign conditions: